Writing Resources

 • Position papers can be organized in whichever way is most beneficial to you as a delegate!
 It’s most helpful to include how the topic of debate impacts your assigned country, past actions your country has taken, and solutions your country wants to see.

-• Position papers are must be emailed to your Director in PDF form by November 8th, 2024 at 11:59PM EST to be considered for an award.
+• Position papers are must be emailed to your Director in PDF form by the start of the first committee session to be considered for an award.

 • Click here for a sample position paper.